qmetry/qmetry-test-management-maven-plugin/README.md

 <h1>qtm-maven-plugin</h1>
-<h2>QMetry Test Management plugin for Maven has been designed to seamlessly integrate your CI/CD pipeline with QMetry Test Management.
+QMetry Test Management plugin for Maven has been designed to seamlessly integrate your CI/CD pipeline with QMetry Test Management.

 QMetry Test Management Maven Plugin uploads result file(s) generated in a Maven project to QMetry Test Management.
-The plugin, if used in a maven project, provides an additional maven goal 'uploadresults'</h2>
+The plugin, if used in a maven project, provides an additional maven goal 'uploadresults'

-<h3>How to use the plugin?</h3>
+<h2>How to use the plugin?</h2>

 <p><br><h4>Step 1:</h4>Getting data from QMetry Test Management</br>
 <br>To get qmetry configuration from QMetry Test Management :-</br>